My Psilocybin Backstory

 Then life threw me a curveball.
 While abroad in 2003, I got a severe case of mononucleosis.
 It wrecked my body, leaving me with lingering fatigue, Fibromyalgia, and what would later be diagnosed as multiple autoimmune conditions.
 At the same time, the PMDD (originally misdiagnosed as Major Depression) I had struggled with since high school became unbearable.
 Pharmaceuticals didn’t help.
 I barely made it through my first year of college.
 Stuck in bed, exhausted and in pain, I had nothing but time to sit with the weight of my past trauma.

 That was over 15 years ago.
-It was a turning point.
-Psilocybin didn’t erase my struggles overnight, but it gave me something nothing else had—clarity, self-compassion, and a way forward.
-My body, my mind, my relationships—they all began to heal.
-I no longer meet the criteria for Fibromyalgia.
-I stopped needing opioids.
-I only drink on rare occasions now, free from the numbing cycle I was once trapped in.
+It was a major turning point.
+Psilocybin didn’t erase my struggles overnight, but it gave me something nothing else had—clarity, hope, self-compassion, and a way forward.
+My body, my mind, and my relationships all began to heal.

 Not everyone’s journey will look like mine, but I know firsthand how transformative this medicine can be.
 Psilocybin isn’t a shortcut, and it isn’t a magic fix—but for those willing to do the work, it can be a profound catalyst for change.

-I am honored to hold space for others on this path, to offer guidance, safety, and support as they step into their own healing.
+I am honored to hold space for others on this path, to offer informed guidance, safety, and support as they step into their own healing.
 If you feel called to explore this journey, I am here to help.